Samsung SDI

 Positive: Member of the Responsible Minerals Initiative (RMI).
 Publishes annual conflict minerals reports.
 Cobalt-specific due diligence policy addressing child labour and ASM risks.
 Transitioning to lower-cobalt NMC cathode chemistries (NMC 811, NMC 9-series).
 Investing in solid-state battery technology.
 Significant manufacturing investment in allied nations (Hungary, US) supporting supply chain diversification.
 Samsung Group-level sustainability commitments include carbon neutrality targets.
 StarPlus Energy project creates manufacturing employment in Indiana.

-Concerns: Supply chain traceability does not extend to mine level in most cases.
-Heavy reliance on Chinese cobalt refiners creates opacity in upstream due diligence.
-FEOC compliance challenges indicate structural dependencies on Chinese processing.
+Concerns: Public supply chain traceability generally does not extend to mine level.
+Midstream cobalt refining opacity complicates upstream due diligence.
+FEOC compliance may require restructuring of battery-material supply chains.
 Hungary Göd facility has faced local community environmental opposition.
-Conflict minerals reports identify smelters but not specific DRC mine sources.
-Scale of cobalt consumption (3,000-5,000 tonnes annually) represents significant exposure to DRC governance and human rights risks.
+Conflict minerals reports identify smelters and refiners but not specific DRC mine sources.
 Limited public disclosure of specific supply chain audit findings or corrective actions taken.

 Lobito Corridor Rating: Pending formal assessment